Just in time for Easter, Mom’s Sicilian Ricotta Pie is always a family favorite!

-Here’s a recipe I’ve been meaning to get to for a long time.
+Here’s a recipe I’ve been meaning to get to for a long time, Mom’s Sicilian Ricotta Pie!
 Easter is just around the corner and for several years now, ever since I first discovered it, I’ve been making pastiera.
 This is a Neapolitan Easter specialty made with ricotta and rice (or traditionally with grano cotto).
 It is delicious and the simplified version I make has no crust.

 I think I’ve hesitated getting to this recipe because of that ever intimidating pie crust!
 It’s one of my least favorite things to make because my crust crimping is never beautiful.
 This time around you’ll notice I didn’t even try to crimp it and resorted to using a fork to simply press the top and bottom dough together.

-Again, this is the typical ricotta pie that my mother has made since forever!
+This is the typical ricotta pie that my mother has made since forever!
 I’m also noticing that it’s becoming much easier for me to document my mother’s recipes.
 Now, when she says as much flour or sugar that’s needed, I’m actually managing to figure it out on my own.
-Finally!
 I guess I am becoming an experienced cook after all.

-Mom's Ricotta Pie
+Mom's Sicilian Ricotta Pie

 - For the crust: